Explore Islay

 Where to Eat & Drink

-The Copper Still — A café by the ferry terminal run by Mari and Joe.
+The Copper Still — A café by the ferry terminal run by Marie and Joe.
 Home-roasted coffee, handmade deli sandwiches, cakes, soup, and what they describe as the best brownies on the planet.
 The best café on Islay.
 Open from breakfast through lunch.

 SeaSalt Bistro — On the Port Ellen waterfront, serving pizza, pasta, seafood, and steaks.
 A good south-coast dinner option.